-It is very important for everyone to know what the effects of extreme heat are, who is at risk and what to do to prepare for and cope during times of extreme heat.
+It is very important for everyone to know what the effects of heatwaves are, who is at risk and what to do to prepare and how to cope.

 SA Health Extreme Heat Strategy

 The purpose of the SA Health Extreme Heat Strategy (PDF 147KB) is to reduce the risk of harmful effects of extreme heat on the health of the community by:

 - ensuring a planned, managed, and effective response to a heatwave

 - providing a coordinated SA Health communication plan; and

 - promoting community resilience and adaptation to extreme heat conditions.

 As part of the Strategy, health actions have been developed for implementation at each stage of ‘Extreme Heat’ Alerts.
 These alerts are issued by the SA State Emergency Service (SASES) in conjunction with the Adelaide Bureau of Metrology (BOM) Kent Town.